Coffee and Friends Make the Perfect Blend

 Amsterdam has an immense amount of cafes, restaurants and juice bars, making it easy to stumble across places to eat around every corner.
-Known to locals as De Negen Straatjes or ‘The Nine Streets”, this quaint neighborhood is filled to the brim with vintage shops, designer stores and cosy cafes and Pluk was one of them.
-Pluk is a charming cafe that would appeal to the health-conscious foodies as well indidvuals like myself ‘attempting to be healthy’.
+Known to locals as De Negen Straatjes or ‘The Nine Streets”, this quaint neighborhood is filled to the brim with vintage shops, designer stores, and cozy cafes and Pluk was one of them.
+Pluk is a charming cafe that would appeal to the health-conscious foodies as well as individuals like myself ‘attempting to be healthy’.

 MakeBake the world a happy place

-Upon entering there is a counter on the right hand side filled with raw and healthy treats that which would usually be associated with a feeling of guilt.
-However, Pluk’s large selection of healthier cakes, such as their divine raw carrot cake, homemade banana bread, and chocolate chip and pumpkin blondies encompass less calories than the ‘norm’.
+Upon entering there is a counter on the right-hand side filled with raw and healthy treats that which would usually be associated with a feeling of guilt.
+However, Pluk’s large selection of healthier cakes, such as their divine raw carrot cake, homemade banana bread, and chocolate chip and pumpkin blondies encompass fewer calories than the ‘norm’.

 Be a unicorn in a field of horses

-Pluk’s fresh produce, fits in perfectly with the newly emerging health trend due its nutritious benefits.
+Pluk’s fresh produce fits in perfectly with the newly emerging health trend due to its nutritious benefits.
 The menu consists of a variety of sandwiches and wraps that are filled with protein and leaves, pressed juices, poke bowls and salads as well as there infamous smoothie bowls.
-My friend ordered the unicorn smoothie bowl, which is a mix of passion fruit, coconut, mango, apple, pineapple, banana and cherries with a topping of granola, banana, chia seeds, coconut flakes and a cone.
+My friend ordered the unicorn smoothie bowl, which is a mix of passion fruit, coconut, mango, apple, pineapple, banana and cherries with a topping of granola, banana, chia seeds, coconut flakes, and a cone.